-- ➤ POWER: The Power socket is where you will connect the power adapter.
-Please use the power adapter provided with this TL-WR2543ND 450Mbps Dual-Band Wireless N Gigabit Router. - > ON/OFF: The switch for the power.
+- Power: The Power socket is where you will connect the power adapter.
+Please use the power adapter provided with this TL-WDR3600 N600 Wireless Dual Band Gigabit Router. - > On/Off: The switch for the power. - Wireless On/Off: The switch for the wireless function. - USB: The USB port connects to a USB storage device or a USB printer. - > Internet: This port is where you will connect the DSL/cable Modem, or Ethernet. - Ethernet (1, 2, 3, 4): These ports (1, 2, 3, 4) connect the Router to the local PC(s).

-> RESET:

-There are two ways to reset to the Router's factory defaults:
+WPS/Reset:

+Pressing this button for less than 5 seconds enables the WPS function.
+If your client devices, such as wireless adapters, that support Wi-Fi Protected Setup, then you can press this button to quickly establish a connection between the Router and client devices and automatically configure wireless security for your wireless network.

-- Use the Factory Defaults function on "System Tools → Factory Defaults" page in the Router's Web-based Utility. - 2) Use the Factory Default Reset button: With the Router powered on, use a pin to press and hold the Reset button (approximately 8 seconds) until the SYS LED becomes quick-flash from slow-flash.
-And then release the button and wait the Router to reboot to its factory default settings. - > USB: The USB port connects to a USB storage device or a USB printer. - Internet: This port is where you will connect the DSL/cable Modem, or Ethernet. - > 1,2,3,4 (LAN): These ports (1, 2, 3, 4) connect the Router to the local PC(s). - > WPS: If you have client devices, such as wireless adapters, that support Wi-Fi Protected Setup, then you can press this button to quickly establish a connection between the
+Pressing this button for more than 5 seconds enables the Reset function.
+With the Router powered on, press and hold the WPS/Reset button (approximately 8 seconds) until the SYS LED becomes quick-flash from slow-flash.
+And then release the button and wait the Router to reboot to its factory default settings.

-Router and client devices and automatically configure wireless security for your wireless network.